Technical Requirements for Digitized Page Images Submitted to HathiTrust

 2.3.2 JPEG2000 Format Requirements

-In order to maintain consistency among the JPEG2000 files contributed by our members, HathiTrust has developed the following parameters for all JPEG2000 files.
-For more information on the JPEG2000 standard, please see https://jpeg.org/jpeg2000/.
+In order to maintain consistency among the JPEG2000 files contributed by our members, HathiTrust has developed the following parameters for all JPEG2000 files, based off the JPEG2000 standard.

 The following parameters are required: